 Virtual reality is one of the most evolving technologies nowadays.
 Its application goes beyond gameplay and now involves many fields in which companies strive to achieve efficiency through digital transformation.
-For example, virtual reality in healthcare is used to provide a favorable therapeutic setting where hospitalized patients can get distracted from the pain.
-Besides healthcare, VR is actively employed in business environments where workers need the means to relieve stress.
+For example, virtual reality in health care is used to provide a favourable therapeutic setting where hospitalized patients can get distracted from the pain.
+Besides health care, VR is actively employed in business environments where workers need the means to relieve stress.

 Here are 10 ways of how Virtual Reality technology benefits people at work and allows for better workplace productivity.

 Giant corporations adopt VR technology to provide on-the-job training for a thousand employees at a time.
 Since not every workplace can house so many trainees, the use of VR sets is an amazing alternative that allows transferring knowledge and skills without the need to be physically present on site.
 A VR classroom setting is a lot similar to a real-life workplace with the only difference that tactile experiences in VR situations are poorly defined.